 4.2 Metadata records conform to ISO 19115:2003, encoded in XML format complying with WMO Core Metadata profile.
 The quality of metadata is mixed and impacts the discovery service offered to WIS users.
 For example when a user is searching for temperature products, they are deluged with search results of bulletins as the catalogue contains very ‘fine-grained’ metadata, dominated by GTS bulletins.
 Represented “one metadata record per TTAAii+timestep” is damaging the search experience.

 4.3 With the retirement of WMO No. 9 Vol C1, the primary function of WIS appears to have become management of operational bulletins; e.g. notification of changes between operational centres.

+Annex II – Definition of terms of limited meaning

+Cloud computing: Network- or Internet-based services, computing, storage or processing that provides shared resources to WIS centres to support flexible levels of demand.

+Open eco-system: Interoperable virtualized digital services focusing on maximizing re-use, agility of operations and scalability built on open standards.

-Annex II - Information and Technology Trends
+Annex III - Information and Technology Trends